GabrielaCR/AGNfitter/README.md

-You can run AGNfitter for a single source in the catalogue by specifying the line number as the sourcenumber argument: e.g.
+To run AGNfitter for a *single source* in the catalog, specify the line number as the sourcenumber argument: e.g.
-    python RUN_AGNfitter_multi.py --sourcenumber 0 example/SETTINGS_AGNfitter.py
+    RUN_AGNfitter_multi.py --sourcenumber 0 my_SETTINGS_AGNfitter.py

-Or you can run AGNfitter is batch mode using python's multiprocessing capability to improve the efficiency: e.g on a machine with 8 cpu cores
+To run AGNfitter in *batch mode* using python's multiprocessing capability and improve the efficiency, run e.g on a machine with 8 cpu cores
-    python RUN_AGNfitter_multi.py --ncpu 8 example/SETTINGS_AGNfitter.py
+    RUN_AGNfitter_multi.py --ncpu 8 my_SETTINGS_AGNfitter.py

-Or you can run AGNfitter on a compute cluster with multiple machines and a queue system. e.g
+To run AGNfitter in a *distributed mode* on a compute cluster with multiple machines and a queue system, e.g using a PBS array job to specify the calalog line numbers
-    python RUN_AGNfitter_multi.py --overwrite --independent --sourcenumber $PBS_ARRAY_ID example/SETTINGS_AGNfitter.py
+    RUN_AGNfitter_multi.py --independent --sourcenumber $PBS_ARRAY_ID my_SETTINGS_AGNfitter.py
-see the qsub example in `example/run_agnfitter.qsub`.
-Here the `--independent` flag is required so that each job produces it's own model dictionary at it's own redshift.
-This can be more efficient for large catalogues where the model dictionary creation (which is not paralellized) can take a long time.
+See the qsub example in `example/run_agnfitter.qsub`.
+Here the `--independent` flag is required so that each job produces it's own model dictionary at it's own redshift (i.e. each source does not recreated the model dictionaries for the entire catalog).
+This can be more efficient for large catalogs where the model dictionary creation (which is not paralellized) can take a long time.

+Additionally, you can specify `--overwrite` if you wish to recreate any existing models dictionaries (in case you change the z arrays).

 Done!